The UML Class diagram is used to visually describe the problem domain in terms of types of object (classes) related to each other in different ways.

-In cases where in addition to the part-of relationship between ClassA and ClassB - there’s a strong life cycle dependency between the two, meaning that when ClassA is deleted then ClassB is also deleted as a result, we should be more specific and use the composition link instead of the aggregation link or the association link.
+We should be more specific and use the composition link in cases where in addition to the part-of relationship between ClassA and ClassB - there’s a strong lifecycle dependency between the two, meaning that when ClassA is deleted then ClassB is also deleted as a result

 The composition link shows that a class (container, whole) has exclusive ownership over other class/s (parts), meaning that the container object and its parts constitute a parent-child/s relationship.

-Unlike association and aggregation, in the composition relationship, the composed class cannot appear as a return type or parameter type of the composite class, thus changes in the composed class cannot be propagated to the rest of the system.
+Unlike association and aggregation, when using the composition relationship, the composed class cannot appear as a return type or parameter type of the composite class.
+Thus, changes to the composed class cannot propagate to the rest of the system.
 Consequently, usage of composition limits complexity growth as the system grows.

 Measuring system complexity

 System complexity can be measured simply by looking at a UML class diagram and evaluating the association, aggregation, and composition relationship lines.
 The way to measure complexity is to determine how many classes can be affected by changing a particular class.
 If class A exposes class B, then any given class that uses class A can theoretically be affected by changes to class B. The sum of the number of potentially affected classes for every class in the system is the total system complexity.